 - Mathematics Requirement (21 credit hours): MA 165, MA 166, MA 261, MA 266, MA 265 and MA 369.

 - Science Requirement (15 – 16 credit hours): CHM 115, PHYS 172, and PHYS 272 and one of the Science Electives: BIOL 110, (BIOL 121 and BIOL 135), CHM 112, CHM 116, PHYS 322, PHYS 342 or EAPS 125.

 - Liberal Arts Requirements (28 credit hours):

-- English Language and Communication Skills (10 credit hours): ENGL 100, ENGL 106 and COM 114 (Liberal Arts Department, Course Catalogue).
+- English Language and Communication Skills (10 credit hours): ENGL 100, ENGL 106 and COM 114 (Kindly refer to Course Catalogue).

 - General Education Requirement (18 credit hours): Students must satisfy the requirements of the General Education as per the following conditions: